 You obviously need a camera.
 But you may not need the biggest, newest model.
 Sometimes all you need is your mobile phone to take the right photo at the right time.

-Smartphones now include features such as wide-angle or telephoto options, stabilisation, low light functionality, and ISO adjustment capabilities.
+Smartphones now include features such as wide-angle or telephoto options, stabilization, low light functionality, and ISO adjustment capabilities.

 Apply the rules of composition, and look for the right light and the right moment.
 You might end up with a pro-grade photograph made with a gadget that fits in your pocket.